Paris Biennale: The Biggest Showcase in the Global Village

 Antiquities, that vaguely defined category, which runs from the dawn of history to the occupation of Rome by the Germanic invaders in 476 A.D., represent the other art market pole where astounding discoveries are still made.

 At Phoenix Ancient Art of Geneva, the brothers Ali and Hicham Aboutaam display a terra cotta urn painted around 540-520 B.C. by a Greek artist.
-Also unpublished, it must have come to light in recent years.
 In a masterly hunting scene that looks like a ritual performance, athletic men in the nude are seen racing.
 A boar confronting danger points its head down, one front leg raised, as if about to charge the enemy.